 I know, I know - it’s not all about the money.
-But getting a degree is invariably about finding a good job and part of a good job is naturally about a good salary.
-Here are the 5 degrees that produce the most millionaires.
+But getting a degree is invariably about finding a good job, and part of a good job is naturally about a good salary.
+Here are 7 degrees that produce the most millionaires.

-Then there is, of course, a certain Jeff Bezos, founder and CEO of Amazon.com, who has a bachelor’s in Electrical Engineering and Computer Science from Princeton University - and is worth today a staggering $178 billion.
+Then there is, of course, a certain Jeff Bezos, founder and CEO of Amazon, who has a Bachelor’s in Electrical Engineering and Computer Science from Princeton University - and is worth today a staggering $178 billion.

 And it would seem that most engineers agree.
 A study from 2014 showed that 56% of engineers believe they will become millionaires at some point, while 69% say their role is “recession-proof”, meaning that they are some of the most secure kinds in the long term that you are likely to find.